Have you ever had an FSAVC with Midland Bank?

-- Midland Bank may not have made their customers aware that they would be choosing the funds for the FSAVC.
+- Midland Bank may not have made their consumers aware that they would be choosing the funds for the FSAVC.

 - Midland Bank may not have made their customers aware about the chance of purchasing "Added Years".

-- Midland Bank may not have made their customers aware that any fees & charges that their FSAVC incurred.
+- Midland Bank may not have made their consumers aware that any fees & charges that their FSAVC incurred.

 Have Midland Bank mis-sold you your FSAVC?